Patenting

 Cost a huge amount to defend

-Compared to trademarks which are cheap, useful and defendable patents have lost their way.
+Compared to other IP protection like trademarks or design rights which are cheap, useful and defendable - patents have lost their way.